somework/p2p-path-finder/README.md

   * `OrderBook` and a small set of reusable `OrderFilterInterface` implementations used to prune irrelevant liquidity.
   * `GraphBuilder`, which converts domain orders into a weighted graph representation.
-  * `PathFinder`, implementing a tolerance-aware search strategy to pick the best route.
   * `PathFinderService`, a façade that applies filters, builds the search graph and returns `PathResult` aggregates complete with `PathLeg` breakdowns.
+It is backed by an internal search engine that implements the tolerance-aware route discovery logic without being part of the supported surface.

-The path finder accepts tolerance values exclusively as decimal strings.
+The internal path finder accepts tolerance values exclusively as decimal strings.
 Supplying numeric-string tolerances (for example `'0.9999999999999999'`) preserves the full precision of the input without depending on floating-point formatting.
 Internally all tolerances are normalised to 18 decimal places before calculating the amplifier used by the